badsyntax/jquery-spellchecker/README.md

 ## Requirements

 * jQuery
-* A back-end webservice to check the spelling of text.
-You will need put the plugin on a webserver that supports PHP5 to use the default webservice.
+* PHP5.3+ to use the default webservice

 ## Download